smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 - "Add story to Epic-{N}-{epic-suffix}: {story-title} with suffix {story-suffix}"
 - "Generate user story for {epic-name} with suffix {story-suffix}"

+#### Git Workflow Commands
+- "How do I format a Git commit message?"
+- "What is the correct commit format?"
+- "Help me write a commit message for {changes}"
+- "Review my commit message"
+- "Generate a commit message for {changes}"

 ### Examples
 <example>
 User: "Create a new PRD for TaskMaster App"